Overview of SOX Whistleblower Protection from Experienced SOX Whistleblower Lawyers

 Whistleblower retaliation takes a terrible toll on the courageous whistleblowers that speak up about fraud or other securities law violations.
-Corporate whistleblowers ten suffer reputational harm, alienation, emotional distress and diminished career prospects.
+Corporate whistleblowers often suffer reputational harm, alienation, emotional distress and diminished career prospects.
 Fortunately, the Sarbanes-Oxley whistleblower protection law provides robust protection for corporate whistleblowers.
 We have recovered more than $15 million for clients in SOX whistleblower matters.
-This webpage summarizes key aspects of SOX whistleblower protection.

 Leading whistleblower firm Zuckerman Law represents senior professionals in high-stakes employment matters, including corporate officers, executives, managers, and partners at professional services firms.
 Click here to read testimonials from CEOs, CFOs, and other senior professionals that we have represented.
 For a free initial consultation, call us at 202-262-8959 or click here.

 For more information about protections and remedies for corporate whistleblowers, download our free guide Sarbanes-Oxley Whistleblower Protection: Robust Protection for Corporate Whistleblowers.

 - employees, officers and agents of publicly traded companies (companies issuing securities registered under section 12 of the Securities Exchange Act of 1934 or required to file reports under section 15(d) of the Securities Exchange Act of 1934);

 - employees of any subsidiary or affiliate of a publicly traded company whose financial information is included in the consolidated financial statements of such company;

 - employees of contractors or subcontractors of public companies, including the attorneys and accountants who prepare public companies’ SEC filings; and

 - employees of nationally recognized statistical rating organizations (as defined in section 3(a) of the Securities Exchange Act of 1934 (15 U.S.C.
 78c).